 Winter: Paris at Christmas

 So that was my 2013 travel year – there might not have been quite as much travel as I’d have liked, but I still managed to visit five different countries (Portugal, USA, Croatia, Montenegro and France), three of which were new to me, as well as exploring my local area and beyond across the UK.
-And there’s a lot more to come next year – details of my big travel plans for 2014 coming up soon, but until then thanks for reading and wishing you all a great Christmas and New Year!
+And there’s a lot more to come next year, but until then thanks for reading and wishing you all a great Christmas and New Year!